 In addition to relevant criminal law there are civil remedies that can be used to disrupt protests.
 Provisions in the Protection from Harassment Act 1997 allow individuals and organisations to apply for civil injunctions to prevent protestors from demonstrating in a way which causes harm or harassment.

-Policy makers and the courts have long tried to balance the right to protest with a desire to maintain public order.
-During the first decade of the 2000s the legislation was strengthened in favour of public order.
-However, following criticism of the police’s approach at the G20 protests in 2009 there was reform to public order policing tactics.
+Following criticism of the police’s approach at the G20 protests in 2009 there was reform of policing tactics at protests.
 The police were criticised for their use of force and for not facilitating constructive dialogue with the G20 protestors.
-Partly in response to this criticism, the current police guidance emphasises that officers to start from a presumption of peaceful protests.
+Partly in response to this criticism, the current police guidance emphasises that officers should start from a presumption of peaceful protests.
 It advocates for the use force only as a last resort and advises officers to maintain open communication with protestors before, during and after a demonstration.

-Recent protests have raised some questions about the current framework.
+Recent protests have raised some questions about the current framework for policing demonstrations.
 Some have argued that police powers against protestors should be strengthened.
 Stronger legislation, it is argued, could enable the police to intervene more robustly against peaceful protests that cause lengthy and serious disruption.

 Others have questioned whether legislation which seeks to restrict harmful speech (harassment and offensive language) is strong enough.
-The extent to which the police should intervene against protestors who use offensive language is a polarising subject.
-Many civil rights groups have argued that the use of harassment legislation against protestors presents a risk to the freedom of expression.
-Others argue that when protestors use offensive language they can cause significant distress to their target and civil and criminal action should be taken against them.
+When and how the police should intervene against protestors who use offensive language has been controversial in the past.
+Many civil rights groups argue that the use of harassment legislation against protestors presents a risk to the freedom of expression.
+Others argue that when protestors use offensive language, they can cause significant distress to their target and civil and criminal action should be taken against them.

 Commons Briefing papers SN05013